Things to do in Seattle

 Getting around

-Getting around Seattle with public transit is easy and saves you the hassle of dodging traffic or searching for parking.
-The Seattle Center Monorail travels between downtown’s Westlake Center and the Seattle Center, where the Space Needle and other top sights are located.
-Additionally, there are two above-ground streetcar lines, South Lake Union and First Hill.
-Sound Transit’s Link light rail connects Northgate and downtown Seattle.
-And King County Metro Transit buses go everywhere else.
+Getting around via public transit is easy and saves you the hassle of dodging traffic or searching for parking.
+The Seattle Center Monorail travels between downtown’s Westlake Center and the area where the Space Needle and other top sights are located.

 Traveler tips

-From the Seattle Art Museum to Chihuly Garden and Glass, Seattle has world-class art destinations worth planning a trip around.
+From the Seattle Art Museum to Chihuly Garden and Glass, the city has world-class art destinations worth planning a trip around.
 One of the most locally beloved art spots, however, is free.
-The 9-acre (3.6-hectare) Olympic Sculpture Park contains a huge collection of monumental artwork on the Seattle waterfront and is the largest green space in downtown.
+The 9-acre (3.6-hectare) Olympic Sculpture Park contains a huge collection of monumental artwork on the waterfront and is the largest green space in downtown.
 It’s also within easy walking distance of top landmarks, including Pike Place Market and the Space Needle.

 Local Currency